My Island Home: Christine Anu version

 In January 1995, Christine Anu released a version of the song as the second single from her debut studio album, Stylin' Up.
 Anu, a Torres Strait Islander, changed some lyrics to reflect her circumstances. e.g.: Rather than moving to the desert, she compares island life to the city life, and from the point of view of a woman.
 In the music video, it intercedes between her singing, and an Aboriginal man deciding to drop his job as a cleaner, and start running through the city, the desert, and finally to the ocean.
 When he gets there, he swims to his home island and waves at his kid and wife.

 At the 1995 APRA Awards, "My Island Home" won Song of the Year.
-At the ARIA Music Awards of 1995, "Island Home" was nominated for ARIA Award for Song of the Year, but lost to "Chains" by Tina Arena.
+At the ARIA Music Awards of 1995, "Island Home" was nominated for Song of the Year, but lost to "Chains" by Tina Arena.

 Despite peaking at number 67 on the Australian singles chart, it spent 20 weeks on the national top 100 chart.
 The song was voted at number 47 in the Triple J Hottest 100, 1995.

 Anu performed the song at the closing ceremony of the 2000 Summer Olympics and at opening ceremony of the 2000 Summer Paralympics in Sydney.
 The song was also listed in APRA Top 30 Australian songs of all time in 2001.

 Anu re-recorded the song for her second album Come My Way in 2000, subtitled "Earth Beat" version, which removed the echoed effects during the choruses, but added subtle synth effects and more prominent guitar during the song, making it sound more rhythmic and polished, whereas the original was driven more with a drum beat.

 In 2016, Anu's rendition was inducted into the National Film and Sound Archive's Sounds of Australia.

 In 2018, Anu performed the song at the opening ceremony of the 2018 Commonwealth Games in Gold Coast.